Key precept: Love conquers all, even death.

 “For the flesh / body lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other…Now the works of the flesh are manifest / obvious, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God…And they that are Christ’s have crucified the flesh with the affections and lusts.”
 (Galatians 5:17-24)

 This evidence shows that Christ judges us, not on a balance scale of good outweighing the bad, but on the criteria of those who have or have not crucified the flesh.
-This is clearly stated to be terminating interaction between the physical desires for short-term sensual pleasures obtained at the cost of long-term self-destruction.
+This is clearly stated to be terminating fulfillment of physical desires for short-term sensual pleasures obtained at the cost of long-term self-destruction.
 It is equated with crucifixion because it is acknowledged to be painful or difficult to end them.
-So-called Christians who do not in fact identify with Christ’s death to the flesh do not therefore attain his resurrection to new life in this world or in the world to come either.
+So-called Christians who do not in fact identify with Christ’s death to the flesh do not therefore attain his resurrection to new life, obviously not in this world, and neither in the world to come.

-“Let us therefore fear, lest, a promise being left us of entering into his rest, any of you should seem to come short of it…For…as he said, As I have sworn in my wrath, if they shall enter into my rest…Seeing therefore it remaineth that….they to whom it was first preached entered not in because of unbelief: Again, he limiteth a certain day, saying in David…To day if ye will hear his voice, harden not your hearts…Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief.
+“Let us therefore fear, lest, a promise being left us of entering into his rest, any of you should seem to come short of it…To day if ye will hear his voice, harden not your hearts…Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief.
 For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.
 Neither is there any creature that is not manifest in his sight: but all things are naked and opened unto the eyes of him with whom we have to do.”
 (Hebrews 4)

 “Behold, all souls are mine…the soul that sinneth, it shall die.
 But if a man be just, and do that which is lawful and right…Hath walked in my statutes, and hath kept my judgments, to deal truly; he is just, he shall surely live, saith the LORD God.”
 (Ezekiel 18:4-9)